top of page

 VIRTUAL PRISMA TEAM

 Bo & Dina run the PRISMA Library of Life.
-Bo loves fixing things and collecting old clocks, and Dina likes learning everything about dinosaurs and loves discovering new things in books.
-The role of these two new members is to help us learn more about genetics and genetic testing in the context of autism spectrum disorders in a fun way.
+Bo loves fixing things and collecting old clocks, while Dina enjoys learning about dinosaurs and discovering new things through books.

 Bo and DiNA characters explaining autism genetics for families - PRISMA Group